The Ghost in Science

+The Ghost In Science (サイエンスの幽霊, Saiensu no Yūrei) is the second studio album by Susumu Hirasawa.
+It was released on May 25, 1990 via Polydor K.K.

 Overview

 The Ghost in Science is marked by a whimsical, futuristic thematic in which Hirasawa paints himself as a mad scientist.
 It has a sound similar to other Hirasawa albums of the same era, though puts greater emphasis on electronic elements.

 Track listing

 All tracks are written and arranged by Susumu Hirasawa except "Fish Song", cowritten by Akiro "Kamio" Arishima with strings coarranged by Kayo "Kokubo" Matsumoto.